Pamela C. Petersen, MD, FAAP

 Get to know Pamela C. Petersen, MD, FAAP

-Dr. Pamela Petersen is an Assistant Professor of Pediatric Critical Care Medicine at Baylor College of Medicine where she practices clinically at Texas Children’s Hospital in the 182-bed Lester and Sue Smith Legacy Tower Pediatric ICU where over 5,000 critically ill pediatric patients are cared for annually.
+Dr. Pamela Petersen is an Associate Professor of Pediatric Critical Care Medicine at Baylor College of Medicine and practices clinically at Texas Children’s Lester and Sue Smith Legacy Tower Pediatric ICU where over 5,000 critically ill pediatric patients annually receive care.
 She is board certified in both pediatrics and pediatric critical care medicine and cares for neonates to young adult patients with one or more organ systems at risk of or actively failing.

-Utilizing her background in biomedical engineering, she optimizes the incorporation of technological advancements into pediatric intensive care clinical practice.
-Through her advisory role in the Texas Medical Center Innovation Accelerator and by facilitating connections with device companies and engineering colleges/universities, she works to keep the division of Pediatric Critical Care medicine at Texas Children’s Hospital at the forefront of medical device and software innovation.
-Dr. Petersen’s goal is to redesign pediatric critical care units through optimizing the utilization of current and emerging technologies and devices to improve patient care, optimize billing and documentation accuracy and to reduce administrative burdens on providers to improve patient, family and provider experiences.
+Through her advisory role in the Texas Medical Center Innovation Accelerator and by facilitating connections with device companies and engineering colleges/universities, she works to keep Texas Children’s at the forefront of medical device and software innovation.
+Dr. Petersen’s goal is to optimize the utilization of current and emerging technologies and devices to improve patient care, optimize billing and documentation accuracy, and to reduce administrative burdens on providers to improve patient, family and provider experiences.

 Dr. Petersen holds the following certifications: